Algebraic aspects and functoriality of the set of affiliated operators: Acknowledgements

 \section{Acknowledgements}

+The first-named author is supported by a research fellowship provided by the Indian Statistical Institute.
 The second-named author is supported by Startup Research Grant (SRG/2021/002383) of SERB (Science and Engineering Research Board, India), and Startup-Grant by the Indian Statistical Institute (dated June 17, 2021).
-He would also like to thank Charanya Ravi for helpful discussions.
+He would also like to express his gratitude to Charanya Ravi for helpful discussions.
+We would like to thank K V Krishna for sharing his PhD thesis on near-semirings and related references with us.